exclaves/exclaves.github.io/content/posts/2022-08-31-alta-via-1/index.md

 #### Notes

 Sheep crossing.
-A hidden cave.
+A <s>hidden</s>very visible cave.
+Shelter in a thunderstorm as a drawing becomes worse and worse and worse and... better?

 #### Vistas